jharlow/www/src/posts/learning-without-humanity.md

 It's a change that reflects a culmination of pressures, incentives and systems experienced by the University, which itself cites "financial challenges" and "changes in demographics"[^1] as the core reasons for the closure.
 Since 2014, it has been unable to increase its fees on domestic students while inflation, and a funding freeze eroded the operating surplus they initially had[^4].
 This created an incentive for all universities to attract international students (who have uncapped course fees), resulting in an effective arms race among universities.
 In the past five years in particular, all universities have accepted significant debt to create the buildings, amenities and services needed to compete with other universities[^5].

-Then, the recent interest rate hikes have made that financial position untenable, forcing universities to consider what components that are unattractive to international students (as they are their source of income) they can strip out[^4].
+Then, the recent interest rate hikes made that financial position untenable, forcing universities to consider what components that are unattractive to international students (as their source of income) they can strip out[^4].
 Humanities happen to be an area of low growth among that cohort for Kent, so was a prime candidate for a cut-back.

 ---